Takeme-Steph/CS50/README.md

 My problem sets and projects from taking the cs50 classes.

 #Finance- it's a basic stock exchange app made with python and sqlite.
-Live quotes from IEX and Payment hosted by flutterwave.
+Live quotes from IEX and Payment hosted by Rave from flutterwave, you would need to create an account with both of them to get your API keys and set them as lobal variables, the app won't run without them.
+You can use the app without an email address but you can't top up without it.